alexdesiqueira/publications/2017/dap_segmentation/README.md

 ```
 Copyright (C) 2017 Alexandre Fioravante de Siqueira

-This file is part of the supplementary material to 'An automatic
+This file is part of the supplementary material to 'Segmentation of
-method for segmentation of fission tracks in epidote crystal
+nearly isotropic overlapped tracks in photomicrographs using successive
-photomicrographs, based on starlet wavelets'.
+erosions as watershed markers'.

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by